 Gymnastics Revolution continues to move forward with reopening, within the safety regulations and guidelines of both The State of Connecticut and the CDC.
 Following our outdoor classes (Stage One), we moved our programming back indoors.
-(Stage Two) On September 8, we begin Stage Three of our reopening.
+(Stage Two) On September 8, 2020 we began Stage Three of our reopening, and have now, as of May 1, 2021, moved to Stage Four.

 When you are ready, we are ready for you!